David Bowie Is

 David Bowie Is was a touring museum exhibition displaying history, artefacts and information about the life, music, films, tours, and art of the English singer-songwriter and actor David Bowie.

 The show opened in March 2013 at the Victoria and Albert Museum in London and ended in July 2018 at the Brooklyn Museum in New York City.
 Over its five-year run, it stopped at 12 museums around the world and attracted over two million visitors.
 At each museum, the exhibition displayed about 500 objects; often a few hundred were unique to that particular museum.
 An accompanying documentary film, also titled David Bowie Is, was directed by Hamish Hamilton, Katy Mullan, and Hanif Kureishi.

 After the exhibition closed in July 2018, it was announced that in early 2019 a new, virtual version of the exhibition would be released on virtual and augmented reality platforms.

-History
+Background

+Bowie had retreated from public view following his 2003–04 A Reality Tour in support of his album Reality (2003), and his long hiatus had led journalists to speculate that Bowie had retired from music.
+Bowie recorded his next album, The Next Day, in secret and released its first single, "Where Are We Now?" on 8 January 2013, his 66th birthday, with no prior announcement.
+The album itself was released over several dates in different regions, from 8 March in Australia, New Zealand and several European countries to 13 March in Japan.
+The album went to number one in the UK and number two in the US, and was praised as one of his best albums in decades.
+In this environment, the David Bowie Is exhibit opened on 23 March 2013.